fenago/katacoda-scenarios/learn-openshift-wildfly/getting-started-with-podman/intro.md

-In this Lab we will get introduced to Openshift Services and Routes
+In this Lab we will get introduced to Podman